 Employees shall not profit monetarily through use of confidential information gained in the course of or by reason of their position of employment with the District.

+Restrictions on Instructional Materials

+A superintendent, teacher, or other official or employee of any institution supported wholly or in part by public funds shall not act, directly or indirectly, as agent for any person whose instructional materials are identified on the state-approved list.2

 Exception

 This policy shall not prohibit the Board from approving non-contracted personal services for the benefit of the District.